Manual Settings on Your SLR Digital Camera

 2. The correct exposure for shooting the moon.
 Full moon F11 at 1/iso. ½ moon, F8 at 1/iso. ¼ moon, F5.6 at 1/iso.
 Set your digital camera on manual, set aperture at the proper f stop, then set shutter speed at.
 If you are shooting at iso 100, set shutter speed to 1/100.

-3. The slowest shutter speed you should use for hand held shots, without image stabilization, is 1/ focal length of lens.
+3. The slowest shutter speed you should use for handheld shots, without image stabilization, is 1/ focal length of the lens.
 Ex.
-If shooting with 300mm lens, you should not shoot below 1/300 if shooting hand held.
+If shooting with a 300mm lens, you should not shoot below 1/300 if shooting hand held.

 More manual Settings for Your Digital Camera

-5. If your taking an important shot.
+5. If you are taking an important shot.
 Bracket the shot or take several shots at different exposures.
 Also shoot in RAW format if you can.
 You can do a lot in post processing if you need to.

 6. Use your fill flash when shooting outside.
-This will fill in facial shadows and make for better exposed shots if your shooting objects that are within your flash range.
+This will fill in facial shadows and make for better exposed shots if you are shooting objects within your flash range.

 8. One of the hardest scenes for a camera meter to read is a bright sunny day with snow covering the ground.
 If you want to take shots of you outdoor scenes with snow cover, take your meter reading and stop down 2 stops.
 This will make the snow come out white instead of gray.

 9. To stop action.
 If subject moving across in front of you, you need to have a shutter speed of 1/500.
 If moving at 45 degrees to you 1/250 will do, and if moving toward you at a reasonable speed 1/125 will do.

 10. Flash rule.
 If flash range is 20 ft at iso 100, it will work to 40 ft at iso 400.